rian-dolphin/doc2dict/doc2dict/docs/docs/whitepaper.md

 1. Convert messy document into a simple list of instructions.
 2. Convert the list of instructions into dictionary using a set of rules that can be easily tailored for the document.

-The idea here is to turn a complex problem that is hard to solve, into an simple problem, that is easy to solve.
+The idea here is to turn a complex problem that is hard to solve, into a simple problem, that is easy to solve.
+* Nested html is hard to understand -> the same html in list form is easy
+* Raw pdfs are hard to understand -> the same pdf in list form is easy

+We can then convert from the (flat) list form into a nested dictionary by using simple rules like "bigger headers have higher nesting" as well as specify where certain headers go - "item 1a risk factors should be nested under part i".

+This also makes the parsing easier to modify for less technical users.
+A grad student in economics is unlikely to be able to modify the walk through a html document to properly account for style inheritance, but likely can modify rules such as "ignore italics for header selection".

 #### Examples
 Instructions List: